 Is it possible to be ‘born in the wrong body?’

-Body and brain are interconnected; there is no separate innate ‘gender’ area of the brain which is fixed at birth.
+Body and brain are interconnected; scientists have found no separate innate ‘gender’ area of the brain which is fixed at birth.
 Children’s brains are very plastic; they develop through interaction with people and the environment and they are constantly absorbing information and influences which shape them.

-Research in neuroscience consistently confirms that there is no ‘male’ or ‘female’ brain and that all children are born with the potential to develop their own unique characteristics of behaviour, interests, talents and personality, regardless of their biological sex.
+Research in neuroscience consistently confirms that although sex-based differences exist in regions of the brain, there is no 100% ‘male’ or ‘female’ brain and that all children are born with the potential to develop their own unique characteristics of behaviour, interests, talents and personality, regardless of their biological sex.

 No Difference In Hormone Levels In Transgendered Youth

 “Baseline characteristics of these individuals were published on July 21 in the Journal of Adolescent Health and include a significant finding: transgendered individuals have sex hormone levels consistent with the gender they were born with.”

 Sex, Gender and Brain.
 A Problem of Conceptualisation.